 Tap the text to show or hide reading controls.

-If Fafnir was the sword, this fellow was the shield.
+He had reinforced the Skeleton for defense.
+If Fafnir was the sword, this one was the shield.

 If I’m going to lean hard on Life Drain, I’ll need a bodyguard.